So you think you want to focus on installing charging stations?

 You've probably heard the talk, every man and his gran is going on about going green and net zero.
 The government is pushing to take petrol and diesel cars off the roads and your mate's swanky new electric whip is looking more and more appealing.

-Electric cars are part of a growing market and with that EV installs are set to boom.
+Electric drivers are part of a growing market and with that EV charging station installs are set to boom.
+After all, gas stations are not providing the charging equipment their battery needs.
 Perhaps you're looking to jump on board and ride that big money wave.

 Whatever your reasons for wanting to get into EV installs, we've made it easy for you to find out more.

-Yes, there is a significant and growing demand for electric vehicle (EV) charger installations.
+Yes, there is a significant and growing demand for EV charging stations and, therefore, for installations.

-So now you know there’s plenty of demand, you probably want to know how much you stand to make from this line of work.
+So now you know there's plenty of demand for charging stations, you probably want to know how much you stand to make from this line of work.

 The non-essential but recommended qualifications are the following:

 The OZEV grant is a financial grant aimed at helping individuals and businesses to install electric charging stations.
-Depending on whether you are an individual, business or landlord there are slightly different grants available.
+So, when you register with OZEV, you grant authority is likely to promote your install EV charging business.
+Depending on whether you are an individual, business or landlord, there are slightly different grants available and slightly different station costs too, as energy requirements will vary.

 These are: